 Samsung Galaxy M30 price and release date

 The Galaxy M30 follows the same design language as its younger siblings.
 It is built from polycarbonate and has a glossy finish on the back.
-The plastic frame is curved around the edges to fit in the display and makes it feel like an inherent part of the body.
+The plastic frame curved around the edges to fit in the display and makes it feel an inherent part of the body.

 The M30 receives an upgrade in the form of a Super AMOLED panel measuring 6.4-inches.
 It has a Full HD+ (2280 x 1080 pixels) resolution and sports the company’s infinity-U notch design.
 This makes for a 19.5:9 aspect ratio of the screen.
 The Galaxy M30 also happens to be the first M-series phone with the u-shaped notch on the front.

 The three camera setup on the M30 consists of a primary 13MP sensor with an f/1.9 aperture coupled with a 5MP depth-sensor and a 5MP ultra-wide angle sensor that enables a 123-degree field of view.

 Photography enthusiasts can play around with the wide-angle camera for some landscape imagery but one shouldn’t expect too much.
 Just be content that a phone offers a wide-angle sensor in the mid-range segment.

 In our usage, the Galaxy M30 faces similar problems in the camera department as the M20.
 The wide-angle pictures we took had more of the scene in the frame but sadly failed in detail retention.
 Regular pictures felt a bit over-saturated while the clarity and sharpness went for a toss.